shancs09/migrato-doc-label/README.md

-# 🧠 Multi-PDF Document Classifier with FastAPI and Streamlit
+# 🧠 Multi-PDF Document Classifier using watsonx

-This project provides a full-stack AI-powered document classification system using **Watsonx**, **FastAPI**, and **Streamlit**.
+This project provides a full-stack AI-powered document classification system using **Watsonx**.
 It enables batch uploading of PDF files, intelligent LLM-based labeling, and an interactive UI to view results.

 ---
 ## Demo: